🌱GMODebate.org An investigation of eugenics

 moss balls

-As a philosopher of morality and a decades-long defender of free will, I founded GMOdebate.org in February 2022 to defend animals and plants against eugenics.
+The founder of 🦋 GMODebate.org is a decades-long defender of free will.
+GMODebate.org was founded in February 2022 to defend animals and plants against eugenics.

 houzz forum post moss balls